riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 ## Exclusions

 Not every arbitrary custom extension can be a composable extension.
-For example, the current scope excludes custom instructions that can alter control flow.

-The CX TG is focused on the minimum viable standards *enabling* practical composition of extensions and software.
+The CX TG is focused on the minimum set of standards *enabling* practical composition of extensions and software.
 Further standards for infrastructure and tooling e.g. for CX packages, debug, profile, formal specification of CX interface contracts, CX library metadata,